deepto98/blog/src/posts/cloud-engineering-1.md

 ### Todos:
 There's two DNS transfers we can do -
-1. nameserver transfer, which we did in this video
+1. nameserver transfer, which we did in this blog
 2. seller transfer, where we transfer the ownership of the entire domain from one provider to another.
 I should try this later